 1. RESPONSIBILITY

-For many parents their kids’ learning responsibility is a high priority for good reasons.
-One of the reasons is that a parent may struggle to teach their kids accountability and a first job is a great opportunity for them to learn it.
+For many parents, their kids’ learning responsibility is a high priority for good reasons.
+One of the reasons is that a parent may struggle to teach their kids accountability, and a first job is a great opportunity for them to learn it.
 The relaxed environment that a parent provides at home is not available at a first job, so a minor is forced to take the job seriously.

 It is important for a minor to learn responsibility because they are transitioning from a minor (being responsible for) to an adult (being responsible for themselves) legally.
-An adult that never learns responsibility will struggle achieving success because accountability is part of the formula to success.
+An adult that never learns responsibility will struggle at achieving success because accountability is part of the formula to success.

-A first time job will give a minor the opportunity to learn an important lesson about social contracts.
-They will learn that in order for them to be paid an agreeable amount of money along with continuing employment, they will need to perform certain duties and responsibility to a specific standard.
+A first job will give a minor the opportunity to learn an important lesson about social contracts.
+They will learn that in order for them to be paid an agreeable amount of money along with continuing employment, they will need to perform certain duties and responsibilities to a specific standard.

 2. HOW TO WORK TOWARDS GOALS